What Is a Serious Injury?

 It’s important not to ignore these symptoms.
 Not only should you be treated to avoid long-term health problems, but a diagnosis of your injuries also may make you eligible for compensation for pain and suffering.
 Medical bills, lost wages, and other expenses may also be covered by No-Fault insurance coverage.

-The attorneys at William Mattar want to help you get the money you’re owed for your accident-related injuries—but first we need proof of your injury.
-A medical report from your doctor can be valuable evidence for building your auto accident claim.
+The personal injury attorneys at William Mattar want to help you get the money you’re owed for your accident-related injuries—but first we need proof of your accident injury.
+A medical report from your doctor can be valuable evidence for building your accident claim.
 Don’t delay your treatment or getting in touch with us after you’ve been in a serious accident.
 Contact us 24 hours a day—we want to start building your case.

 Types of Serious Injuries